adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 # Tiny Recursive Models (TRM): When Small Models Think Better

-Something fascinating is happening in AI research.
-A 7 million parameter model is outperforming models 100,000 times its size on certain reasoning tasks.
-Not by a little - by a lot.
-On Sudoku puzzles, it scores 87.4% while models like GPT-4 and Claude score 0%.
+So here's something that caught my attention recently.
+A 7 million parameter model is absolutely crushing models that are 100,000 times its size on reasoning tasks.
+I'm talking about 87.4% accuracy on hard Sudoku puzzles while GPT-4, Claude, and even the massive 671B parameter DeepSeek R1 score 0%.
+Zero.
+Nada.

+And honestly?
 This isn't about making models bigger.
-It's about making them think differently.
+We've been doing that for years.
+This is about making them think differently.

-Let me walk you through how TRM works, using visualizations to make the concepts clear.
-By the end, you'll understand why recursive refinement might be more powerful than just throwing more parameters at a problem.
+I spent some time diving deep into this paper and created visualizations to help explain what's going on.
+By the end of this, you'll see why sometimes the smartest solution isn't more parameters - it's a smarter architecture.

 ---

 ## What is TRM?

-TRM (Tiny Recursive Models) is a research breakthrough for structured reasoning tasks - things like Sudoku puzzles, mazes, and abstract reasoning problems (ARC-AGI).
-Instead of processing a problem once with a massive network, TRM processes it many times with a tiny network.
+TRM (Tiny Recursive Models) is a research breakthrough from Samsung SAIL Montreal.
+It's designed for structured reasoning tasks - Sudoku puzzles, mazes, abstract reasoning problems (ARC-AGI).
+The core idea is simple but powerful: instead of processing a problem once with a massive network, TRM processes it many times with a tiny network.

-Think about how you solve a Sudoku puzzle.
-You don't look at it once and write down the complete answer.
-You fill in some numbers, check your work, reconsider, make corrections, and iterate.
-TRM does exactly this.
+Think about how you actually solve a Sudoku puzzle.
+You don't stare at it for a minute and then write down all 81 numbers in one go.
+That'd be insane.
+You fill in some numbers, check your work, realize you made a mistake, backtrack, try again, and slowly iterate toward the solution.
+That's exactly what TRM does - it iterates and refines.

 ![type:video](assets/videos/Scene1_Title.mp4)